Northern Mariana Islands: German possession and Japanese mandate

 Following its loss during the Spanish–American War of 1898, Spain ceded Guam to the United States and sold the remainder of the Marianas (i.e., the Northern Marianas), along with the Caroline Islands, to Germany under the German–Spanish Treaty of 1899.
-The United States could have taken the entire Marianas but beyond Guam saw no need for the group.
+The United States could have taken the entire Marianas, but beyond Guam, saw no need for the group.
 Germany administered the islands as part of its colony of German New Guinea and did little in terms of development.

+Germany built an office on Saipan to administer the island, and the head administrator was Georg Fritz.
+San Jose church was built during the German period.
+The Germans established a public school system and homesteading program, and some efforts were put into copra production; there was an overall effort to grow the economy with roads being built and vocational/trades training.
+Pagan and Alamagan were leased to a company called Pagan Gesellschaft, which planned to produce copra there, although its goals were hampered by numerous typhoons.
+Eight islands were leased to bird hunters, which used the feathers for hats.

 Early in World War I, Japan declared war on Germany and invaded the Northern Marianas.
-In 1919, the League of Nations (LoN) awarded all of Germany's islands in the Pacific Ocean located north of the Equator, including the Northern Marianas, under mandate to Japan.
+In 1919 after the war concluded, the League of Nations (LoN) awarded all of Germany's islands in the Pacific Ocean located north of the Equator, including the Northern Marianas, under mandate to Japan.
 Under this arrangement, the Japanese thus administered the Northern Marianas as part of the South Seas Mandate.
-During the Japanese period, sugar cane became the main industry of the islands.
-Garapan on Saipan was developed as a regional capital, and numerous Japanese (including ethnic Koreans, Okinawan, and Taiwanese) migrated to the islands.
+During the Japanese period, sugar cane became the primary industry of the islands.
+Garapan on Saipan was developed as a regional capital, and numerous Japanese (including ethnic Koreans and Okinawan and Taiwanese) migrated to the islands.
 In the December 1939 census, the total population of the South Seas Mandate was 129,104, of whom 77,257 were Japanese (including ethnic Taiwanese and Koreans).
-On Saipan the pre-war population comprised 29,348 Japanese settlers and 3,926 Chamorro and Caroline Islanders; Tinian had 15,700 Japanese settlers (including 2,700 ethnic Koreans and 22 ethnic Chamorro).
+On Saipan, the pre-war population comprised 29,348 Japanese settlers and 3,926 Chamorro and Caroline Islanders; Tinian had 15,700 Japanese settlers (including 2,700 ethnic Koreans and 22 ethnic Chamorro).
+The Japanese built military constructions on the island in the 1930s and, in December 1941, used it as a staging area to invade Guam, which was part of the U.S. at that time.

+During the Japanese mandate, the main economic focus was sugar production, and for example, about 98% of Tinian island was used to grow sugarcane.